-Dr. Jennifer Hirsch is a Cultural Anthropologist specializing in community sustainability, cultural diversity, asset-based community development, and network building.
-She comes to Georgia Tech after eight years working with communities, municipalities, museums, universities, and businesses on sustainability and climate action in the Chicago area as well as around the country.
+Dr. Hirsch is a Cultural Anthropologist specializing in community sustainability, cultural diversity, asset-based community development, and network building.
+She came to Georgia Tech in 2015 after eight years working with communities, municipalities, museums, universities, and businesses on sustainability and climate action in the Chicago area as well as around the country.
 She also has an extensive background in university administration, focused on study abroad and experiential education.
-She earned her PhD in Cultural Anthropology from Duke University and her BA in American Culture from Northwestern University.
+She earned her Ph.D. in Cultural Anthropology from Duke University and her BA in American Culture from Northwestern University.
 She studied abroad at Waseda University in Japan and spent three years working in Japan for the Japanese government and Baxter Healthcare.
 In her free time, Dr. Hirsch enjoys biking, hiking, and kayaking, spending time with her partner, son, and their two wire-haired terriers, reading, traveling (particularly to Asia), and volunteering with fair trade and reentry from prison programs.

-Dr. Donald Pearl started with Georgia Tech on January 1, 2016 to serve as the Director for the Center for Academic Success.
+Dr. Pearl started with Georgia Tech on January 1, 2016 as the Director for the Center for Academic Success.
 He has 25 years of experience as a professor of physics and mathematics and as an academic administrator.
 He has worked at a number of colleges in his career and has worked with many student success programs.
 Most recently he was responsible for the Complete College Georgia initiatives of Georgia Perimeter College.
 Dr. Pearl received his Ph.D. in Physics from the University of Nebraska – Lincoln, where he investigated the dissociative electron attachment process in monochloroalkanes.
 Additionally, he has an M.S. in Mathematics from the New Mexico Institute of Mining and Technology.
 His interests include traveling to historical locations, reading fiction, and guitar music.

 Dr. Reaves joined Georgia Tech in January 2011 as the director of undergraduate research and student innovation.
 He oversees and supports undergraduate research programs, provides support for student symposia, conferences and competitions related to undergraduate research and student innovation and campus communications related to both efforts.
 Prior to coming to Tech, Dr. Reaves was the founding director of the Office for Undergraduate Research at the University of Alabama at Birmingham.
 He earned a B.S. in Education and a M.P.A. from Jacksonville State University (AL) and a Ph.D. in Urban and Public Affairs with a concentration in Urban Planning and Development from the University of Louisville.